mehrab100730/http-open-redirect/README.md

 What do you mean?

 > Can you hijack an OAuth Token?
-> Can you invoke an interal service request?
+> Can you invoke an internal service request?
 (SSRF)
 > Can you modify HTTP responses?
 (CRLF)
 > Can you invoke arbitrary JavaScript?
 (XSS)